Nahiduzzaman/flutter_complete_guide/README.md

 Consumer<Product>(
             builder: (ctx, product, child) => IconButton( the 3rd param 'child' will not rebuild if want a part inside the subpart that should'nt rebuld

+With provider we were managing global app state when applying filter in one page it was also applying on other pages.

+for this we will turn stateless widget to stateful to manage state only in that widget not in whole app check commit name: turning into stateful widget